plurid/plurid/docs/CONTRIBUTING.md

 ### Coverage floors

+Every package's `coverageThreshold` is its own MEASURED coverage on the day it was set, rounded down to a multiple of five — and one step further where that would have left under a point of room (`configurations/jest.config.js`).
+The extra step matters: a floor sitting exactly ON its measurement (two did) goes red the first time anyone adds an uncovered function, which is a failure about nothing, and a gate that cries wolf gets raised until it means nothing.
+Every floor now keeps 1–5 points of slack, which still fails a package that loses a test file.

-Every package's `coverageThreshold` is its own MEASURED coverage on the day it was set, rounded down to the nearest five (`configurations/jest.config.js`).
-A floor from reality cannot be cargo-culted and cannot silently rot: deleting a test file fails its package.
-Floors only ever move UP — when a package's coverage rises, raise its floor in the same commit.
+A floor from reality cannot be cargo-culted and cannot silently rot.
+Floors only ever move UP — when a package's coverage rises, raise its floor in the same commit that earns it.

 ### What CI actually runs